fergiemcdowall/solrstrap/README.md

 Solrstrap is a Query-Result interface for Solr.
 Solrstrap is intended to be a starting point for those building web interfaces that talk to Solr, or a very lightweight admin tool for querying Solr in a Googleish fashion.

+[Downloaded the latest release of Solrstrap here](https://github.com/fergiemcdowall/solrstrap/zipball/master) or visit https://github.com/fergiemcdowall/solrstrap/ for other download options

 #What does Solrstrap do?
 Solrstrap takes search queries and displays search results.
 It also features:
 * Instant search